varnish/libvmod-xkey/README.rst

     }

     # The backend is responsible for setting the header.
-    # If you where to do it in VCL it will look something like this:
+    # If you were to do it in VCL it will look something like this:
     sub vcl_backend_response {
         # Use the header vmod to add multiple headers for multiple keys
         set beresp.http.xkey = "purgeable_hash_key";